 Also, the back of the certificate shows how the results align with the CEFR.
-If a child has achieved 4 or 5 shields in each skill, they are ready to start preparing for the next Cambridge English exam – A2 Flyers.
+If a child has achieved 4 or 5 shields in each skill, they are ready to start preparing for the next Cambridge English exam – A2 Key (for schools).

-The children will also receive a Statement of Results, which includes the number of shields they have received for each part of the test, information on their strengths, areas for improvement, and ideas on how to improve.
-This Statement of Result is also available in Spanish, Portuguese, Italian, French, Russian, Turkish, and Vietnamese.
+From September 2020 on, children will now receive a Statement of Results, which was only given to candidates who sit for the Main Suite (A2, B1, B2, C1, and C2 exams).
+The Statement of Result includes the number of shields they have received for each part of the test, information on their strengths, areas for improvement, and ideas on how to improve.
+It is available in Spanish, Portuguese, Italian, French, Russian, Turkish, and Vietnamese.
 Here is a sample of the Statement of Result in English:

 Schools and parents will be able to access learner results directly through their preparation center and Cambridge Online Results Service as soon as they’re available.

 Well, I guess this is it for now.
-An A1 Movers certificate is a great way to celebrate children’s achievement, build their confidence and reward their own individual ability.
+An A2 Flyers certificate is a great way to celebrate children’s achievement, build their confidence and reward their own individual ability.
 So if you are a parent and are still deciding if you will give your children this opportunity, I do recommend it!
 Here is a booklet with some info to help you prepare your children at home.
-Next time I’ll bring some information on A2 Flyers, and tips to prepare and take the YLE Exams.

 Have a great week,

 Choose an amount